catseye/Feedmark/README.markdown

 *   parse a set of Feedmark documents and extract entries from them
 *   dump a summary of the parsed entries and their properties
 *   dump an inverted index of each property found, and its entries
-*   write out an Atom feed XML file containing the parsed entries
+*   write out an Atom (née RSS) feed containing the parsed entries
 *   parse all of the "Items of Note" lists in The Dossier

 Example Feedmark documents can be found in the `eg/` directory.